Titan Krios Cryo-EM – Access / Usage Policy

-The Krios is aligned daily by the Krios Manager (Michael Rau).
+The Krios is aligned daily by the Titan Krios Manager (Brock Summers).
 Users are not permitted to perform any alignments on the Krios in an unsupervised manner.
 Any user who misaligns the Krios will be charged the cost of realigning the microscope.

 VI.
 Titan Krios Usage Charges

 Usage on the Titan Krios will be allocated in daily slots.
 Hourly usage of the microscope (for either sample checking or tomographic acquisitions) will be billed at a rate of $100 per hr.
 Data acquisition runs will be billed per daily slot used.
 Recharge costs will be as follows: